 But he is dominating offensively as well.
 No player has scored more points than he has in the playoffs.
 No one has made more free throws.
 And we can guarantee you that no one has come with more clutch plays.
 He can not only shoot from long-range, but he is also very effective in mid-range, which a lot of teams don’t defend all that well.
 Leonard has shot 51% from mid-range in the playoffs.

 Because he is a stopper, he can throw a monkey-wrench into whatever Golden State likes to do most on offense.
 And he’s got a winning combo with Kyle Lowry.
 With those two on the floor, Toronto has outscored opponents by 148 points.

 Leonard is priced at +225 to win the NBA Finals MVP award (Steph Curry is -170).
 And he might provide a lot of value at that price.

 But the Raptors have to win the series first.
 Losing players won’t get it.

 Reduced juice is the best deal you can get in the online sportsbook industry, and you can get it at BetAnySports, where you can avoid having to lay the customary -110 when you bet basketball…….
 Live Betting Ultra enables real-time wagering after the game has started……..
 And if you want to shift gears a little, you can check out either of TWO live dealer casinos, including the brand-new Lucky Casino……..
-Open your account by depositing with a major credit card, person-to-person transfers (like Western Union or MoneyGram) or the virtual currency of Bitcoin, which is fast and easy with their automated system, and NEVER incurs a transaction fee!
+Open your account by depositing with a major credit card, person-to-person transfers or the virtual currency of Bitcoin, which is fast and easy with their automated system, and NEVER incurs a transaction fee!